Airbus says hopes to resume A400M pre-delivery test flights soon

-PARIS/MADRID (Reuters) - Airbus (AIR.PA) hopes to be able to restart production test flights of its A400M military aircraft soon, paving the way for a rapid resumption of deliveries that were halted following a recent crash, the company said on Sunday.
+PARIS/MADRID, June 7 (Reuters) - Airbus hopes to be able to restart production test flights of its A400M military aircraft soon, paving the way for a rapid resumption of deliveries that were halted following a recent crash, the company said on Sunday.

 Its chief executive simultaneously moved to allay Spanish concerns about its workers carrying the blame for the accident, which has been linked in part to a software installation error.